 Jobs for Ex-Military Chefs

 In 2018, Today's Military reported that over 1 million meals are cooked in military kitchens every day.
 Military chefs have hands-on experience with a large volume and variety of foods based on a pre-determined schedule and menu.
 Military cooking experience may be beneficial in acquiring a civilian cooking job.
-Below, learn more about the jobs listed in the table in the descriptions.
+Below, learn more about the jobs listed in the table through the descriptions.

 The two main types of civilian bakers are: commercial bakers who bake foods for manufacturing facilities and retail bakers who cook for bakeries, grocery stores, or their private bakeries.
 While most entry-level bakers train on the job for 1 to 3 years, some may choose to attend a culinary school.
-Ex-military service members may not need the extensive training because they have basic skills and knowledge in nutrition, basic baking, and sanitation rules.
+Ex-military service members may not need the extensive training because they have foundational skills and knowledge in nutrition, basic baking, and sanitation rules.

 Food Service Managers